 The candidate for the master's degree under the non-thesis option is required to pass a comprehensive final examination, scheduled in accordance with the rules governing the comprehensive examination.
+The structure and form of the comprehensive final examination is determined by the student's major department or school and can take a variety of different forms including, but not limited to, a capstone experience, written exam, or internship.
 Information concerning this requirement is available from the student's major department or school.